Generic Name: abacavir, dolutegravir, and lamivudine (a BAK a vir, DOE loo TEG ra vir, la MIV ue deen)

 While using Triumeq, you may need frequent blood tests.

-If you have ever had hepatitis B, this condition may come back or get worse after you stop taking Triumeq.
+If you have ever had hepatitis B, this condition may come back or get worse during treatment or after you stop taking Triumeq.
 You may need frequent blood tests to check your liver function for several months after you stop using this medicine.

 Store at room temperature away from moisture and heat.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.